crazyguy1316/mega-man-x-retro-experiment-lab/README.md

 ### Proto Man
 ![Proto Man](images/protoman/protoman.png)

 Proto Man follows the Mega Man series concept where his defense is only half of Mega Man's.
 To compensate for this reduced defense, his Buster is designed so that Charge Shots can be fired directly by spending energy.
 As long as he has enough energy, he can keep rapid firing.
-When energy is low, he can use his normal Buster, which only fires two shots, and restore energy quickly by hitting enemies.
+When energy is low, he can use his normal Buster, which only fires two shots once, and restore energy quickly by hitting enemies.
 Energy also slowly recovers when he is not attacking.

 In addition, Proto Shield can be activated while standing or jumping.
 Making good use of the shield allows him to block most enemy projectiles, greatly improving both survival and strategic depth.